- Historical Research

 She has spent twenty years in the academic world, writing and correcting documentation for a wide range of purposes, from research papers and book chapters to student dissertations and commercial marketing literature.
 Her broad range of specialist subjects includes business, management, accountancy, human resources, history, linguistics, language and literature.

-After completing a certificate in Local History at the University of Warwick, Trixie embarked (part-time) on an MA in English Local History at the University of Leicester (where her PhD research is now based), and has expertise in archival research, landscape analysis and the interpretation of historical documents.
+After completing a certificate in Local History at the University of Warwick, Trixie was awarded an MA in English Local History at the University of Leicester (where her PhD research is now based), and has expertise in archival research, landscape analysis and the interpretation of historical documents.

 MA (Cantab.)
 Engineering, PPRNCM Vocal Studies.

-Stephen Gadd holds a Master's degree in Engineering from St. John's College, Cambridge, and is currently an MPhil researcher in History at the University of Winchester.
+Stephen Gadd holds a Master's degree in Engineering from St. John's College, Cambridge, and is currently a PhD researcher in History at the University of Winchester.
 He is better known as one of the U.K.'s leading international operatic baritones.

 He divides his time, with a surprising degree of overlap, between the opera stage & concert platforms, composition of music, graphic design, database & web programming, and historical research.